nl3769/caroSegDeep/README.md

 # Overview

 The presented GIT is a demonstration of the developed algorithm and can be used as a public a benchmark.
 It uses a convolutional neural network (_CNN_) named Dilated U-net, which aims to segment the intima-media complex (_IMC_) of the common carotid artery (_CCA_).
 Any advanced user can easily add their own architectures for training and evaluation.
-The repository provides:
+The repository provides codes to:
 * generate the dataset;
 * train a model for far wall detection;
-* train a model for IMC segmentation;
+* train a model for _IMC_ segmentation;
 * far wall detection
 * _IMC_ segmentation by using a manual homemade interface to detect the far wall ou by using predicted far wall position;
 * segmentation evaluation.

-All parameters are set in the folder _**parameters**_:
+All parameters are set in:
 * _**CREATE_REFERENCES_CUBS/set_parameters.m**_: parameters to interpolate images from control points;
 * _**SEGMENTATION/parameters/set_parameters_dataset_template.py**_: parameters to generate the dataset;
 * _**SEGMENTATION/parameters/set_parameters_inference_template.py**_: parameters to segment the image;